Language

 {

-// Assigning via the Inspector is the recommended approach.
+// Assigning directly from the Inspector is the most efficient approach.

 [SerializeField] private GameObject player;